The Best Netflix Movies To Celebrate International Women’s Day 2017

 Audrie & Daisy

-If you’re looking for a powerful documentary on Netflix then look no further.
-This riveting story shows the impact that sexual assault has on two young girls, and how it affects every aspect of their lives.
+If you’re looking for a powerful documentary on Netflix, then look no further.
+This riveting story shows the impact that sexual assault has on two young girls and how it affects every aspect of their lives.
 This Netflix original film is almost guaranteed to emotionally move you as it highlights real-life strength and endurance, and it will likely encourage victims to speak up.

 She’s Beautiful When She’s Angry